-- Supporting pupils' health. safety and well-being, including their mental health. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues, including IT filtering and monitoring procedures. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - Child protection.
+- Supporting pupils' health, safety and well-being, including their mental health. - Providing early help support, to improve outcomes for children and families at the earliest possible opportunity. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues, including IT filtering and monitoring procedures. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - · Child protection.